 Craig also specialises in inquest law which involves providing advice and representation to clients at coroners’ inquests.
 This work is undertaken primarily on behalf of the Prison Officers Association following a death in custody.
-Craig also has significant experience in the field of public law, including challenges by way of judicial review to Disclosure and Barring Service Certificates and actions against the police for unlawful arrest.

-Client care is extremely important to Craig and he always takes the time to listen carefully to his clients before providing clear advice in plain English.
+Client care is extremely important to Craig and he always takes time to listen carefully to his clients before providing clear advice in plain English.
 For those who assert their innocence, Craig strives to achieve an acquittal by securing and examining all relevant evidence to ensure the strongest possible case is presented to the court.
-Where a client accepts culpability, Craig provides robust mitigation to the court in an effort to secure the best possible outcome.
+Where a client accepts culpability, Craig provides robust mitigation in an effort to secure the best possible outcome.

 Craig is committed to defending professionals who are, more often than not, experiencing the criminal justice system for the first time.
 He is acutely aware that his clients require significant support when faced with allegations which have the potential to deprive them of their liberty, career, home and family.